xseignard/pics/README.md

 ### Calibration

-Way too much combinations of options (more than 9 millions), it would be better to calibrate it manually.
+Way too much combinations of options (almost 5 millions), it would be better to calibrate it manually.

 ~~Run `npm run calibration` and check taken pictures in `/home/pi/calibration`.~~